mrdevil99/College_Project/README.md

 # Aadhaar Voting
-Aadhaar Bassed voting system using blockchain technology Project implemented as part of Rajasthan Hackathon
+Aadhaar Based voting system using blockchain technology Project was implemented as part of College Project

 ## Description